-- REV = the revaluation factor between the Relevant Date and the April immediately before the date of retirement. - LRF = late retirement factor from the latest Secretary of State guidance, which is set out for convenience in C1 of Section 4.
-The factors in this table are copies of the factors contained in the Secretary of State's most recent Late Retirement guidance. - 2.27 The pension offset to be applied if the scheme pays election occurs when the member's retirement figures are already being processed is as follows:
+REV = the revaluation factor between the Relevant Date and the date of retirement.

+LRF = late retirement factor from the latest Scottish Ministers' guidance, which is set out for convenience in C1 of Section 4.
+The factors in this table are copies of the factors contained in the Scottish Ministers' most recent Late Retirement guidance.

+2.20.2 Where the member had already attained normal pension age at the Relevant Date the pension offset at retirement is as follows: